Richard Ligon

-Richard Ligon (1585?-1662), an English writer.
+Richard Ligon (1585?-1662) was an English writer.
 He lost his fortune as a royalist during the English Civil War (1642-1651), and during this turbulent time in England he found himself, as he notes in his narrative, a "stranger in my own country.”
 On 14 June 1647, he left for Barbados to gain his fortune in the Caribbean, like many of his fellow countrymen.
 After two years residence on the island he was attacked by a fever, and returned to England in 1650.
 He was soon afterward put into prison by his creditors.
 There are conflicting reports as to whether his narrative was conceived of in prison as a way to pay off his creditors and gain his freedom, or before his imprisonment at the urging of Brian Duppa, Bishop of Salisbury.
 His work, a folio with maps and illustrations, is entitled A True and Exact History of the Island of Barbados and was published in London in 1657 and again in 1673.